-12C-1 Provide all residents equitable opportunities to learn about climate impacts, influence policy decisions, and take actions to enhance community resilience.

-12C-2 Ensure that all community members have equitable access to green space within a half-mile.

-12C-3 Protect the health and well-being of outdoor workers exposed to extreme heat and other climate-exacerbated hazards.

-12C-4 Develop and implement an urban heat resilience strategy that includes land use, urban design, urban greening, and waste heat reduction actions.
+- 12C-1 Provide all residents equitable opportunities to learn about climate impacts, influence policy decisions, and take actions to enhance community resilience. - 12C-2 Ensure that all community members have equitable access to green space within a half-mile. - 12C-3 Protect the health and well-being of outdoor workers exposed to extreme heat and other climate-exacerbated hazards. - 12C-4 Develop and implement an urban heat resilience strategy that includes land use, urban design, urban greening, and waste heat reduction actions.

-12C-5 Choose native drought- and pest-resistant trees, shrubs, and grasses in restoration efforts to support climate resilience.

-12C-6 Manage tree canopy and forests (including parks, greenbelts and urban forests) to decrease climate-exacerbated risks from severe wildfires, protect residents, and improve ecosystem health and habitat.
+- 12C-5 Choose native drought- and pest-resistant trees, shrubs, and grasses in restoration efforts to support climate resilience. - 12C-6 Manage tree canopy and forests (including parks, greenbelts and urban forests) to decrease climate-exacerbated risks from severe wildfires, protect residents, and improve ecosystem health and habitat. - 12C-7 Require open space set-asides (such as parks) for new development.